 Lynne and I had such a nice visit, but of course, when we parted after a long leisurely lunch, I forgot to give them to her, and she to take them.
 She emailed me when she got home—oh, no!—just around the time I discovered them on the counter when I went into the kitchen to do the dishes.

 Next morning I walked into the kitchen and was immediately struck with the powerful perfume of perfectly ripe peaches.
 Such alliterative peaches will peel, effortlessly, without blanching.
 Their flesh is the ideal texture.
 Lynne would eat them just as is.
 But I, as we know, like my stone fruits cooked, with pastry.
-Here is the Peaches saladquickest way I know to have that combination, perfect for perfect peaches.
+Here is the quickest way I know to have that combination, perfect for perfect peaches.

 Peach Pizza